OurBoard of Directors

 Mr. Luk has extensive philanthropic interests in and around the GTA with such organizations as the United Way, Toronto Hong Kong Lions Club, Scouts Canada Foundation, Kidney Foundation and the Yee Hong Community Wellness Foundation.
 He was the co-chair of the United Way Blossom Ball in 2005 and 2006.

-Nancy McCain joined the Board of Directors at SickKids Foundation in June 2012.
+Michael Medline joined the Board of Directors at SickKids Foundation in September 2014.

 Caroline Mulroney Lapham